 Fall 2005 Louisiana Voices pilots In the Wake of the Hurricanes Unit activity which provides strategies for Louisiana teachers to work with their students about their hurricane experiences.
 It is based on the newly expanded Unit II Classroom Applications of Fieldwork Basics.

 June 16, 2005 One day workshop, concentrating on the revised, exciting LV Louisiana Foodways lesson plans.

-June 14-16, 2005 Participants will learn all about Louisiana Folklife and our Educator's Guide to bring exciting LV resources into their classroom.
+June 14-16, 2005 Participants learn all about Louisiana Folklife and our Educator's Guide to bring exciting LV resources into their classroom.

 June 6-7, 2005 In collaboration with Louisiana Resource Center for Educators, teachers attend two days of seminars; Louisiana Foodways and Louisiana's Musical Landscape.